Rustam-Z/big-data/Big Data/big_data.md

 <br><img src="img/spark.png" width=700>
 <br><img src="img/spark_ex.png" width=700><img src="img/spark2.png" width=700>

 - DRIVER.
 The driver is the process where the main method runs.
-Job is launched fro Driver.
+Job is launched from Driver.
 First it converts the user program into tasks and after that it schedules the tasks on the executors.
-EXECUTORS.
+- EXECUTORS.
 Executors are worker nodes' processes in charge of running individual tasks in a given Spark job.
 One executor may have many parts of the same job.
-Meaning that data on that data node, may be processed seperately.
-- *Executor* is one container for one type of job.
+Meaning that data on that data node, may be processed seperately.  *Executor* is one container for one type of job.
 One type of job cannot have the same executor on one machine.
 If someone uses Worker, new executor will be created.

 **Spark deployment modes**
 - Standalone (similar to Hadoop pseudo-distributed)